OmarHazemElesawy/YelpCamp/README.md

 # YelpCamp
-Full-Stack website for similar to yelp but for campgrounds.
+Full-Stack website similar to Yelp but for campgrounds around America.